 Recordings: All sessions are recorded and posted to the Previous Conferences page as soon as possible after the event.
 You do not need to register for the conference to access the recordings.

-This conference is organized and hosted by Christa Porter of the Nebraska Library Commission and is co-sponsored by the Association for Rural & Small Libraries.
+This conference is organized and hosted by Christa Porter of the Nebraska Library Commission and is sponsored by the Association for Rural & Small Libraries (ARSL) and the Nebraska Library Commission.

 Big Talk From Small Libraries was inspired by the Iowa Small Libraries Online Conference, and our event wouldn’t exist without their advice and encouragement.